nygrenh/course-search/docs/Report.md

 Group name: -

 Goal of this project is to create an alternative search engine for https://studies.helsinki.fi/courses where results are shown as you type.
 This alternative search engine is intended to provide a user experience that we feel is better than the current one provided by the University of Helsinki.
+The project is inspired by the frustrations faced by the authors when trying to find courses from studies.helsinki.fi

 ## System Architecture